 Facilities for disabled students

 There is wheelchair access to the Middle Common Room (MCR), lecture room, tutorial rooms and the ground floor of the library.
 Applicants are encouraged to contact the Senior Tutor directly to discuss any specific needs.

 Graduate students are members of the Middle Common Room (MCR).
 The MCR organises regular meals and social events and holds informal social evenings every week.

 Accommodation and meals

-Further information about accommodation at Blackfriars is available on the college website.
+Further information about accommodation at Blackfriars is available on the hall website.

 The accommodation provided by Blackfriars Hall has self-catering facilities.
-Arrangements are also made at other nearby halls for students of Blackfriars to having dining rights, subject to the agreement and charges.
+Arrangements can be made for students of Blackfriars to dine at other colleges, subject to their agreement and charges.
 During term, up to three Formal Halls are offered free of charge.

 This college accepts graduate students for the following courses: